||Assignments » Interactives: Dynamic Earth

 Students should read section introductions carefully, as they give a basic overview of concepts, and use the Glossary to look up definitions to unfamiliar terms and add them to their margin notes.

 Dynamic Earth includes an extensive assessment section designed to evaluate how well students have learned the interactive's content and skills.
 Multiple-choice questions, fill-in-the-blanks, and problem-solving questions are used to measure students' subject knowledge.

-Grade for This Assignment: Your notes will be collected for a Portfolio grade.
+Grade for This Assignment: Your notes will become a required Portfolio entry.
 The final 30-question quiz at the end of this awesome, interactive lesson will be recorded for a concept-mastery grade.
 Take your time and learn the material before you start the quiz.
 This is NOT a race!